-2. For pH and turbidity, the reportable value to determine an exceedance shall be the average of all discrete samples obtained from each discharge location per day, with a required minimum of three samples.
-Averages shall be calculated separately for each discharge location; averaging all discharge locations on a site is not allowed.
-Since the pH scale is logarithmic, a simple mean arithmetical average of the values would be inaccurate.
-To resolve this, dischargers may either report the median value to two decimal places or use an online pH averaging calculator, available on the Water Board Construction General Permit website, or any equivalent online calculator.
-NTU values may be averaged arithmetically.
+III.G.2.
+For pH and turbidity, the discharger shall use the field meter readings obtained from each discharge location per day of discharge to determine if there has been an exceedance of the numeric action levels.

-3. Whenever analytical results indicate that the discharge is below the lower NAL for pH, above the upper NAL for pH, exceeds the turbidity NAL, or exceeds an applicable TMDL-related NAL, the discharger shall determine the source(s) of the pollutant and implement corrective actions to:
+III.G.3.
+When analytical results indicate that the discharge is below or above the numeric action levels for pH, exceeds the turbidity numeric action level, or exceeds an applicable TMDL-related numeric action level or numeric effluent limitation, the discharger shall determine the source(s) of the pollutant and implement corrective actions to:

-Meet BAT and BCT requirements;
+Meet Best Available Technology Economically Achievable and Best Conventional Pollutant Control Technology requirements in 40 Code of Federal Regulations §§ 450.21 through 450.23; and,

-Reduce or prevent pollutants in stormwater and authorized non-stormwater discharges from causing exceedances or receiving water.
+Reduce or prevent pollutants in stormwater and authorized non-stormwater discharges from causing further exceedances.

-4. LUP dischargers shall iterate corrective actions until the discharge is in compliance with the applicable NAL(s).
+III.G.4.
+Linear project dischargers shall iterate corrective actions until the discharge is in compliance with the applicable numeric action level(s).

-5. The source evaluation shall be kept with the SWPPP and specifically address what corrective actions were taken or will be taken and provide a schedule for their completion.
+III.G.5.
+The source evaluation shall be kept with the SWPPP and specifically address what corrective actions were taken or will be taken and provide a schedule for their completion.

 IV.
-LUP REPORTING REQUIREMENTS
+LINEAR PROJECT REPORTING REQUIREMENTS

-A. Visual Inspections
+IV.A.
+Visual Inspections

-LUP dischargers shall keep all completed inspection checklists and related documentation with the SWPPP on-site or electronically.
+Linear project dischargers shall keep all completed inspection checklists and related documentation with the SWPPP on-site or electronically.

-B. Water Quality Monitoring
+IV.B.
+Water Quality Monitoring

-1. LUP Type 2 and 3 Stormwater Discharge Monitoring Reporting
+IV.B.1.
+Risk Type 2 and 3 Stormwater Discharge Monitoring Reporting

-a.
-Type 2 and 3 LUP dischargers shall electronically submit through SMARTS all field sampling results within 30 days of the completion of the precipitation event or within 10 days if the field sampling results demonstrate the exceedance of the pH and/or turbidity numeric action levels.
+IV.B.1.a.
+Risk Type 2 and 3 dischargers shall electronically submit through SMARTS all field sampling results within 30 days of the completion of the precipitation event or within 10 days if the field sampling results demonstrate the exceedance of the pH and/or turbidity numeric action levels.

-b.
-Types 2 and 3 LUP dischargers that exceeded the pH and/or turbidity numeric action levels shall prepare a Numeric Action Level Exceedance Report when requested, in writing, from a Regional Water Board delegate and shall submit and certify each Numeric Action Level Exceedance Report through SMARTS within 30 days of receiving the written request, in accordance with Section IV of this General Permit’s Order.
+IV.B.1.b.
+Risk Type 2 and 3 dischargers that exceeded the pH and/or turbidity numeric action levels shall prepare a Numeric Action Level Exceedance Report when requested, in writing, from a Regional Water Board delegate and shall submit and certify each Numeric Action Level Exceedance Report through SMARTS within 30 days of receiving the written request, in accordance with Section IV of this General Permit’s Order.

-c.
+IV.B.1.c.
 The Numeric Action Level Exceedance Report shall include:

-The analytical method(s), method reporting unit(s), and method detection limit(s) of each parameter.
+The analytical method(s), method reporting unit(s), and method detection limit(s) of each parameter;

-The date, place, time of sampling, visual inspections, and/or measurements, including precipitation.
+The date, place, time of sampling, visual inspections, and/or measurements, including precipitation; and,